amabdulr/CNWG/Chunking.md

    - **Purpose**: Advises what to do or not do, and when.
 Includes items ranging from light gravity (or seriousness) to heavy gravity.
 The increasing order of gravity is an include these in increasing order of gravity: “Tip,” Note” or Recommendation” or "Guidelines" or "Best Practice" or "Requirement" or "Caution" or "Policy" or "Warning" or "Code".
    - **User Response**: Identify the principle and its importance.
    - **Principle Titling Rules**: Express the gravity first and the principle later or vice versa.
 Use the second person, imperative.
 Title in the form of Gravity + principle or Principle + Gravity
    - **Rules for principle body**:  Use active voice, imperative, and present tense non-command-form verb while addressing the user for principles of light gravity (tips, recommendations).
 Use a positive language.
-Avoid using 'do not' except when the consequenes are severe.
+Avoid using 'do not' except when the consequences are severe.
 C  Use a tone that matches the gravity of the principle.
       - Light Gravity - say "You can" or "We recommend"
       - Moderate Gravity - say "Ensure that…"
       - Heavy Gravity - say "Use the screws included with the kit to mount the brackets in the rack."